briannaxnguyen/safeher/README.md

 - 💬 Messaging to connect with other users!

-Made with love by Anaiya, Avani, Izzy and Brianna ❤️
+Made with love by Anaiya, Avani and Brianna ❤️